 Key Metrics for Job Standard Optimization

-The MachineMetrics Production report can return data on a wide variety of machine metrics.
+The MachineMetrics Production Report can return data on a wide variety of metrics based on machine Job performance.
 However, when you want to optimize the accuracy of your Job standards, the following Production report metrics are the most relevant:

 - Expected Part Time: The amount of time that the Job operation is expected to take to process one part, including activities such as part loading and unloading ("button-to-button" part processing).